 The industry is made up of quite different organisations – accountants, auditors, membership-based networks, client facing advisers, brokers, intermediaries and more.
 Each have their own marketing needs and ways of going to market.

 Whether you are a client-facing financial adviser marketing yourself in a defined geography, targeting particular types of consumer or business, or a network looking to recruit and retain members across the country, your marketing needs can be similar:

 - Social media and blogging to raise awareness

-- Emails to nurture prospects or inform members
+- Emails to nurture prospects or inform clients and members

 - Analytics to monitor and measure success